warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     the server or MUST be a valid external mail domain.
 So if a message having as To: address graycat@felins.net is fetched by the previous line a message is pushed into the spool with address graycat@home.bogus.com.
-    Particular attention is to be taken about at not creating mail loops.
+    Particular attention must be paid to prevent creating mail loops.
     Another option is:

      "&.local,felins.net,pets.org"   "dlibenzi"  "xmailserver.org" "dlibenzi"=>